MJoergen/x16-nexys4ddr/log.md

 * Implementing small steps at a time
 * Repeated testing.

 So how do we test the implementation?
-My first through was to consider the YM2151 as a simple data converter: Some data (in the form of register writes) goes into the module, and some other data (the waveform) goes out again.
+My first thought was to consider the YM2151 as a simple data converter: Some data (in the form of register writes) goes into the module, and some other data (the waveform) goes out again.
 So if we know what the expected output is, given some input, then that can be used as